Master of Liberal Arts in Gastronomy

 An extensive historical exploration into prints, drawings, film, television, and photography relating to food in the United States and elsewhere.
 Examines how food images represent aesthetic concerns, social habits, demographics, domestic relations, and historical trends. [ 4 cr. ]

-MET ML 672 Special Topics: Art and Food
+MET ML 672 Food and Art

 Focusing on the dialogue between gastronomy and art, from antiquity to the present, this seminar offers students the opportunity to research the work of artists who represented food, drink, harvest and hunger, the role of the decorative arts in dining and the relationship of national traditions of art and cuisine.
 Students test the validity of analogies that scholars have drawn between developments in the two areas of endeavor.
 Uncharted areas of affinity linking art and cuisine are explored.
 Providing an introduction to fundamental aspects of the art historical periods in question, the course is designed to accommodate students without previous formal study of art history.
 Those with prior experience in the discipline will be given new purchase on the art. [ 4 cr. ]